Prepare for a career as a pharmacy technician in as little as 36 weeks.

 Virginia College’s Pharmacy Technician program graduates have found employment in a variety of settings, such as:

 While the responsibilities of a pharmacy technician vary from job to job, most work under licensed pharmacists, fill prescription medications, and interact with customers.
-As a graduate of Virginia College’s Pharmacy Technician training course, you will be ready to handle the following responsibilities:
+After completing our Pharmacy Technician classes, you will be ready to handle the following responsibilities:

-If you’re looking for a Pharmacy Technician training program, request more information to learn how we can help you achieve your career goals.
+If you’re looking for pharmacy technician courses, request more information to learn how we can help you achieve your career goals.
 Pharmacy technician classes are forming now.

 1 The median annual wage for pharmacy technicians was $30,920 in May 2016.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $21,370, and the highest 10 percent earned more than $45,710.
 Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Pharmacy Technicians, on the Internet at https://www.bls.gov/ooh/healthcare/pharmacy-technicians.htm (visited October 19, 2017).
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Virginia College does not guarantee employment or career advancement.